This guide to Sentosa Island Singapore was last updated in 2020 and includes all recent closures.

 The best way to explore these natural beauties is at Sentosa Nature Discovery, which includes a gallery of interactive exhibits and a 1.8km Nature Walk through the jungle.
 Entrance is free and it’s open daily 9am – 5pm.

 If that’s not enough to convince you to head out to nature, then check out the Butterfly Park & Insect Kingdom and be surrounded by 15,000 live butterflies and over 3,000 species of insects.
-While admission is S$16 at the gate, you can get a discounted price when you book your ticket to this miraculous space here.
+Admission is S$16 at the gate.
 Read more about the Butterfly Park here.

 Right by the cable car’s Imbiah station is a large replica of the Merlion statue.
 The original is situated at Merlion Park, 1 Fullerton near the waterfront at Marina Bay.